 Stay Hydrated

-Water plays an important role in digestion, especially for those with pancreatic cancer.
+Water plays an important role in digestion, especially for those with pancreatic cancer and nutrition.
 If you’re experiencing diarrhea or nausea, hydration becomes even more crucial.
 Try to drink at least eight glasses of water a day, and consider adding electrolyte-rich drinks like coconut water or broth to replenish lost nutrients.

 Eat Small, Frequent Meals